naorJR/POKEMON-GAN/README.md

 How do we train the generator :

-- We generate a batch of images using the generator, pass the into the discriminator
+- We generate a batch of images using the generator, pass the into the discriminator.

 - We calculate the loss by setting the target labels to 1 i.e. real.
 We do this because the generator's objective is to "fool" the discriminator.